Assessment Spotlight, Issue 138California Assessment of Student Performance and Progress (CAASPP) email update, May 14, 2021.

 May’s Featured Tools for Teachers Resource: “Using Rubrics to Improve Student Writing”

 Grade six teachers looking for ways to improve their students’ writing will find this month’s featured Tools for Teachers resource highly valuable!
-Using Rubrics to Improve Student Writing (Requires logon) is an English language arts/literacy instructional resource that includes activities for grade six students to help them take ownership of their own writing.
+Using Rubrics to Improve Student Writing (logon required) is an English language arts/literacy instructional resource that includes activities for grade six students to help them take ownership of their own writing.
 During the lesson, they use a rubric to complete self-assessment, give and receive peer feedback, and revise their writing.

 After receiving a narrative writing prompt from the Smarter Balanced sample items, the students review the prompt, write responses, and use the brief writes scoring rubric to score their writing and select evidence to support their scoring.
 The students then engage in the “Peer-to-Peer Feedback” formative assessment strategy to give each other ideas on how to improve their writing.
 This strategy is an excellent way to facilitate the improvement of student writing without relying heavily on teacher feedback.
 The activities conclude with the students completing an “exit ticket” by answering the question, “How does the rubric help you with your writing?”